Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Results and Discussion

+At low $Re$, shear-thinning increases the stability of the torsional shear flow of viscoelastic fluids against the onset of purely elastic instabilities.
+For example, the Boger fluid used by \cite{schiamberg2006transitional} exhibited purely elastic instability beyond $Wi_c \approx O(1)$ compared to the values of $Wi_c \sim O(10)$ required for an elastic but strongly shear-thinning PIB solution.
+However, reducing the concentration of the PIB solutions also decreases the extent of shear-thinning, i.e., the magnitude of changes in $\beta_P$ are reduced, and the onset of instability shifts to $Wi_c \sim O(1)$.
+Thus, reducing the extent of shear-thinning (or maintaining $\beta_P$ closer to unity) drives the earlier onset of elastic instability when represented in terms of $De$ or $Wi$.

-The gradual increase in inertial effects is another crucial factor contributing to shifts in the onset conditions of the instability with reduced PIB concentration.
-Conversely, the presence of elasticity makes the flow unstable at much lower Reynolds numbers ($Re_c \lessapprox 100$) compared to the critical value of $\rho \Omega_c R^2/\eta$ required for the onset of purely inertial turbulence in cone-plate flows of Newtonian fluids.
+The gradual increase in inertial effects is another crucial factor contributing to shifts in the onset conditions of the instability with a reduction in the PIB concentration.
+It is observed that the presence of elasticity makes the flow unstable at much lower Reynolds numbers ($Re_c \lessapprox 100$) compared to the critical value of $\rho \Omega_c R^2/\eta$ required for the onset of purely inertial turbulence in cone-plate flows of Newtonian fluids.
 Finally, the shaded region, which is included solely as a guide for the eye, hints at common trends and the possible collapse of all the critical conditions onto a single master curve.
 In the following section, we seek a unified critical condition spanning purely elastic to elastoinertial regimes for a range of polymer concentrations and flow geometries.